EliahKagan/palgoviz/basics/sll.md

 To subscript the table, a key is constructed, holding weak references to `value` and `next_node`.
 These are weak references to live objects—their referents, at this point, are local variables of the executing function.
+(More precisely, they are the local variables' strong referents.)
 This new key may, in the worst case, have to be compared to every key already in the table.
 Can it compare equal to a key it shouldn't?

 Suppose the new key is compared to a key in the table whose `value` and `next_node` are both live.
 Since all weak references being compared refer to